sipsorcery-org/sipsorcery/README.md

    - [SIPSorceryMedia.FFmpeg](SIPSorceryMedia.FFmpeg/): An example of a cross platform library that features audio and video codecs using PInvoke and [FFmpeg](https://ffmpeg.org/).
    - [SIPSorceryMedia.SDL2](https://github.com/sipsorcery-org/SIPSorceryMedia.SDL2): An example of integrating the cross-platform [SDL2](https://www.libsdl.org/index.php) Simple Direct Media Layer library.

  - This library provides only a small number of audio and video codecs (G711, G722 and G729).
 OPUS is available via [Concentus](https://github.com/lostromb/concentus).
 Additional codecs, particularly video ones, require C or C++ libraries.
-An effort is underway to port the [VP8](https://www.webmproject.org/) video codec to C# see [VP8.Net](VP8.Net/).
+An effort is underway to port the [VP8](https://www.webmproject.org/) video codec to C# see the [VP8.Net directory](VP8.Net/).

 ## Installation